Canola can be infected by a number of pathogens in Australia ranging from root rots to leaf disease and crown to stem infections.

-Sclerotinia stem rot caused by the fungus Sclerotinia sclerotiorum is a disease that attacks many species of broadleaf plants, including canola, peas, beans, sunflowers, pasture species, weeds and lupins.
 The disease is sporadic, occurring when environmental conditions are favourable for infection.
 Prolonged humid (wet) conditions during the flowering period favour disease development and yield losses as high as 24 per cent have been recorded in Australia.
-Anecdotal evidence suggests that losses could be greater in the higher rainfall regions of New South Wales.

 - Use good quality seed that is free of sclerotia.
 Although there is no canola seed certification for Sclerotinia in Australia, careful inspection of seed before sowing will determine if high levels of sclerotia are present.

 - Sclerotinia does not affect cereals and sclerotia density will decline in the absence of a host.
-A three to four year break between canola crops and other susceptible crops reduces disease severity.
+A 3 to 4 year break between canola crops and other susceptible crops reduces disease severity.